what is the purpose of the demo?

 1) do a simple install of the system (alhtough it's not one click simple).

 2) build macros to talk to custom boards (but I think this is a more advanced feature). for the demo, you want them to use a hardware component you already have that is "off the shelf".

 4) analyze data

-#1 Updated by Ryan Rivera almost 3 years ago
+#1 Updated by Ryan Rivera about 3 years ago

 - Status changed from New to Feedback